GenAI Alone Isn’t Enough—Pair It with Learning Analytics.

 GenAI Adapts

-Proactively offers a visual walkthrough on identifying separable equations and the step-by-step process.
+Proactively offers a visual walkthrough on identifying separable equations and the step-by-step process

 Outcome: Immediate Support